Mr-Io/c-language-solutions/README.rst

 not only presented C in an elegant and pragmatic style, but also designed a series of exercises on each chapter to help reinforce its knowledge.

+The exercises of the book are solved staying true to comtemporary K&R C style while applying modern coding principles so that a compiler can generate optimized code.

+This repository is just a tribute to K&R.

 ..
 1-2 paragraph descrition. what the project is about and motivation (why the project exist)
 .. why the project stand out

+.. end-intro

 .. ini-links

-This repository is just a tribute to K&R.
-The exercises of the books are solved following modern good practices but also trying to stay true to the elegant K&R C style.
 The solutions are provided in 2 forms and you may be interested in one or both of them:
   * `solutions`_: If you just want to read the code.
   * `documentation`_: If you want to read the solutions in a "book-style" fashion